danielsaidi/website_danielsaidi/collections/_posts/2013/2013-08-02-android-fullscreen-activity.md

 title: Android Fullscreen Activity
 date:  2013-08-02 09:14:00 +0100
 tags:  android
-image: /assets/blog/2013/2013-08-05-android.png
+image: /assets/blog/13/android.png
 ---

-The best way for me to get my act together when learning new things, is to write about it as early as possible.
-This way, I can return to my earlier posts and verify that I knew nothing once, and that I hopefully have learned a few thing along the way.
-Today, I thought that I should honor this strategy, by publishing a simple base class that can be used for fullscreen Android activities.
+The best way for me to learn, is to write about it.
+This way, I can return to earlier posts and see that I knew nothing once, and that I have learned a few things.
+Today, I will honor that strategy by publishing a simple class that can be used for fullscreen Android activities.

 ![Image of an Android teacher]({{page.image}})

-In this class, I have basically just stripped and refactored the boilerplate code you get when creating a fullscreen activity, then exposed simple methods that you can call from the subclass.
+In this class, I have just stripped and refactored the boilerplate code you get when creating a fullscreen activity, then exposed simple methods that you can call from the subclass.

 ```java
 import android.annotation.TargetApi;